pact-foundation/docs.pact.io/website/blog/2023-09-21-pact-open-source-update-sept-2023.md

 Alternatively, we can look at outstanding issues and PR's as they can often serve as a good source of inspiration, or things that can easily be sewn up.

-Finally, don't forget to check out more ways you can help, https://docs.pact.io/contributing  if any of these take your fancy?|
+Finally, don't forget to check out more ways you can help, https://docs.pact.io/contributing  if any of these take your fancy?

-You can find your fellow builders over in the #pactober-builders channel in Slack.
+You can find your fellow builders over in the [#pactober-builders](https://pact-foundation.slack.com/archives/C05P9A3KY05) channel in Slack.

 ### Pactober Workshops

-We already have a few Pact HTTP based workshops, in a few languages, listed [here](https://docs.pact.io/implementation_guides/workshops#pact-workshops---from-0-to-pact-in-2-hours)
+We already have a few Pact HTTP based workshops, in a few languages, listed [here](https://docs.pact.io/implementation_guides/workshops#pact-workshops---from-0-to-pact-in-2-hours).

 I'll be hosting four sessions throughout Pactober, walking users through the existing workshop, and running some all new ones in the process.